 Pulling plants from the mat keeps most of the roots attached.
 Roots are edible and they add crunch and flavor.

 Of course, the freshest tasting microgreen are plants that are consumed directly from the grower trays.
-But microgreens can also be stored in the fridge for up to a week.
+But microgreens will keep their "crunchy flavor" for a week or more when stored properly.